-Analysis: The unemployment rate remained stable at 3.7, and is still below the 12-month moving average (labor force participation rate also ticked higher- not shown).
+Analysis: The unemployment rate declined to a new cycle low of 3.5%, and remains below its 12-month moving average (labor force participation remained stable at a multi-year high- not shown).
 Chart Framework: I'd get incrementally negative on the business cycle outlook if the unemployment rate moved above its 12m MA while the labor force participation rate trended lower.